Assistance from Pennsylvania community action agencies.

 The focus of the Emergency Prevention and Stabilization program is to help people across Pennsylvania overcome a crisis and barriers to self-sufficiency.
 Programs can assist with utility shutoff, eviction, or job training.
 An experienced Self-Sufficiency Coach from your community action agency will work with you to assess the emergency, develop a plan to prevent future emergencies and stabilize the situation.
 Apply for a onetime cash grant.

-Locations of Pennsylvania community action agencies
+Locations of Pennsylvania community action agencies near you

 Allegheny County DHS-Office of Community Services